 How much does it cost?

 The standard tuition rate and mandatory fees are the same for both online and face-to-face courses.
-Students in online courses are also assessed a Distance Technology Fee of $25 per credit hour.
+Students in online courses are also assessed a Distance Education Technology Fee of $25 per credit hour.

 What online resources are available to me?

 Blackboard student support offers a variety of resources for users including tutorials, links to helpful resources, and answers to studentsâ€™ frequently asked questions.
 Students may contact Blackboard support specialists using this form (http://ualr.edu/blackboard/contact/), and are encouraged to bookmark the Blackboard support site for easy access.

 Information Technology Services

 The IT Services Assistance Center helps students with issues related to accessing the network on campus, logging into UALR systems (Blackboard, myUALR) or UALR email.

 Students who take courses online have access to the Ottenheimer Library.
 Through the libraryâ€™s website or Blackboard, students can take advantage of different research databases, scholarly journals, e-books and other research materials.

 The OWL (Online Writing Lab)

 Online students who need help with their writing have a valuable resource at their fingertips through The OWL, UALRâ€™s Online Writing Lab.
 OWL assistants provide quality feedback and problem-solving strategies for studentsâ€™ writing assignments.

 Online students have access to most of the student resources offered at UALR, either by phone or email.